ncvpsptc/ai/README.md

-# ai
+# tech-support-ai
-Migrating tech-support-ai here to expand the service
+AI for the NCVPS Tech Support Program